korcsmarosgroup/ViralLink/README.md

 dos2unix install_base_layer.sh
 dos2unix install_python.sh
 dos2unix install_r.sh
+cd ../
+dos2unix virallink.sh
 ```

 5. From here you should be able to continue with the instructions within the *Running dockerised ViralLink* section below.
-Use the 'Windows terminal' as your terminal.
+Use the Windows terminal command prompt as your terminal.

 #### Running dockerised ViralLink